Changes to the NFL Pro Bowl rules, explained: This is the new thing for 2020, including the experiment without a start

 When an eligible receiver moves before the snap, it is not a false start if …

 - A flexible and eligible receiver in a two-point position that shudders or lifts one foot, as long as its other foot remains partially on the ground and restarts for a second before snap.
-A receiver who conforms to this exception is not considered "moving,quot; for the purposes of the Illegal Change rules.
+A receiver who conforms to this exception is not considered "on the move,quot; for the purposes of the Illegal Change rules.

 - The 11 offensive players have been set up for at least a full second and any eligible flexed receiver breaks their stance by lifting both feet.